lightning/bolts/04-onion-routing.md

   - MUST fail the entire HTLC set if `total_msat` is not the same for all HTLCs in the set.
   - if the total `amount_to_forward` of the HTLC set is equal `total_msat`:
-    - MUST reconstructs `r` as the xor of all `share`s in the HTLC set.
+    - MUST reconstructs `r` as the XOR of all `share`s in the HTLC set.
     - MUST compute `p_i, h_i = amp_child(r, child_index_i)` for all HTLCs in the
       set.
     - if any `i-th` HTLC's `payment_hash` differs from `h_i`: